12 Physics Passion Project Ideas For High School Students

 7. Analysis of low-thrust trajectories for space exploration

 In this project, your goal would be to investigate the trade-off between thrust and specific impulse (e.g., fuel efficiency) for propulsion on different space missions.
 You can first perform a literature review of the relevant types and key physics of spacecraft propulsion.
 This work could then consider the benefits and drawbacks of various space power systems, including solar and nuclear power.
-Your final project outcome could include analysis of the trade-offs between required fuel mass, travel time, and other relevant factors.
+Your final project outcome could include an analysis of the trade-offs between required fuel mass, travel time, and other relevant factors.

 Idea by physics research mentor Parker